KBVB: History

 95.1 began its life around 1980 as KDLM-FM on the 95.3 frequency licensed to Detroit Lakes, Minnesota.
 The station was purchased from Leighton Broadcasting in 1995 by MidStates Broadcasting, a division of OtterTail Power Company.
 At that time the studio was moved in with new sister-stations KFGO/KFGO-FM and KVOX/KVOX-FM.
 KDLM moved to the 95.1 frequency and underwent a format flip to alternative rock as "95X" under the call letter KFGX.
 This format was relatively short lived as the station transitioned to Adult Contemporary in 1997, then mainstream rock as "Rock 95" in 1998.
 MidStates Broadcasting was later bought out by James Ingstad in 1999.

 Clear Channel Communications bought Ingstad's Fargo stations in 2000, and debuted River 95.1 debuted with an adult contemporary format.
 KRVI tweaked to its current AAA format in 2003, similar to that of co-owned KTCZ "Cities 97" in Minneapolis, Minnesota.
 After success with the AAA format on Cities 97 in Minneapolis, Clear Channel recreated the format in Fargo and several other markets.
 These stations tend to draw in a large middle aged, well-educated audience which made them appealing to advertisers and profitable, despite the fact that they may not have had large overall audiences.
 River 95.1 also annually aired Christmas music after Thanksgiving until Christmas Day.

 On September 28, 2006, KRVI and the other Clear Channel stations in Fargo were sold back to James Ingstad, who lives in Fargo.
 (He previously did not own KDAM, as didn't sign on until 2002.)
 The sale was approved by the Federal Communications Commission (FCC) on January 19, 2007.

 Starting at Midnight on March 8, 2007, KRVI began stunting by repeating Tie Me Kangaroo Down, Sport by Rolf Harris continuously.
 On March 12, 2007, the station became KBVB "Bob 95 FM".

 Bob 95 FM became an instant favorite, partially due to their early TV commercials, that often parody a popular song, such as adding words to the Chicken Dance, and at Christmas, re-writing "Jingle Bells".
 Their commercials also often featured the "Bob Puppets" that include a cowboy and two bobbers.
 There was also a "Wheels On The Bus" parody commercial for BOB 95 that had several different versions that feature groups of people from the Fargo-Moorhead area singing the jingle, including the West Fargo Fire Department.
 In recent years, KBVB hasn't run any local TV spots.
-However, the cowboy puppet (that starred in most of the ads) still serves as the station's mascot at parades and events, and also appears on one of the station vehicles.
+However, the cowboy puppet (that starred in most of the ads) still serves as the station's mascot at parades and events.